kowala-tech/kcoin/README.md

 Address: {c7f1d574658e7b0f37244366c40c8002d78c734f}
 ```

+#### Network

+1. Set `totalSupplyWei` field present in [here](https://github.com/kowala-tech/kUSD/blob/feature/tendermint/contracts/network/contracts/network.sol#L5) to the correct pre-minted amount of kusd (only needed to calculate the blockcap for the reward)

 #### File

+1. run the code generation on the `contracts/network` sub-package

-1. The first step consists in creating the genesis of your new network.
+2. The first step consists in creating the genesis of your new network.
 By far, the easiest way to do it, is by running the puppeth client.

    1. Rebuild the puppeth client
       `$ cd cmd $ go install ./puppeth/...`